popsolutions/openventilator/SystemDescription.md

 ![pressure during cycle](03_Pneumatics/images/phases.png)

-You can see that during the inspiration phases, the pressure rises.
+You can see that during the inspiration phases, when air is pushed into the patient's lungs, the pressure rises.
 Nearing the end of the phase, this stabilizes.
 The stable high pressure before the end of this phase is called the plateau pressure.

 Then the expiration starts.
 The air is released from the patient's lungs by the pressure of its body and his weight.
 The ventilator should not release all air from the patient's lungs, but keep a certain pressure on it, called PEEP (positive end-expiratory pressure).